 Based at Patrick Space Force Base, Florida, the 920th Rescue Wing is the only Air Force Reserve Command wing that trains and equips Airmen to carry out its mission to plan, lead and conduct military rescue operations and missions to deny competitors and adversaries exploitation of isolated personnel.
 Air Force rescue is the only DoD entity specifically organized, trained and equipped to conduct personnel recovery operations into hostile or denied areas as a primary mission.

-The 920th Rescue Wing is comprised of 28 subordinate groups and squadrons, including three geographically separated units; one at Davis-Monthan Air Force Base, Arizona, one at Portland, Oregon, and one at Joint Base Langley-Eustis, Virginia.
+The 920th Rescue Wing is comprised of 28 subordinate groups and squadrons, including three geographically separated units; the 943d Rescue Group at Davis-Monthan Air Force Base, Arizona, the 304th Rescue Squadron in Portland, Oregon, and the 920th Aerospace Medicine Squadron at Joint Base Langley-Eustis, Virginia.

 The wing is responsible for a demanding and compelling array of missions, and the men and women who serve here must maintain a high level of proficiency and be ready to deploy at moment’s notice.
 The unit’s peacetime missions include search-and-rescue support for civilians in distress at sea, in the desert or upon mountains.
 The wing also provides worldwide humanitarian relief, supporting rescue efforts in the aftermath of disasters such as hurricanes, floods and earthquakes.

 With over 35 deployments and mobilizations since 1990, the men and women that comprise the wing have more than 4,000 saves.
 The wing has been mobilized for the Gulf War and operations including Southern Watch, Provide Comfort, Northern Watch, Allied Force, Noble Eagle, Iraqi Freedom, Enduring Freedom and Joint Task Force – Horn of Africa.